Jekyll + Hyde

-Jekyll + Hyde is the fourth major-label studio album by the Zac Brown Band.
+Jekyll + Hyde is the fourth studio album by American country music group Zac Brown Band.
 It was released on April 28, 2015.
 The album's lead single, "Homegrown", was released on January 12, 2015.
 "Heavy Is the Head", featuring Chris Cornell, was released two months later to the rock format.
 "Loving You Easy" is the album's second release to country, and third single overall.

 Promotion

 The band played the songs "Homegrown" and "Dress Blues" from the album at the 2015 College Football Playoff National Championship pregame show.
 On March 7, 2015, the band performed "Homegrown" and "Heavy Is the Head" on Saturday Night Live, the latter performed with Soundgarden frontman Chris Cornell who provides guest vocals on the track.
 The band embarked on their Jekyll + Hyde Tour in May 2015 in promotion of the album.

 Commercial performance

 The album debuted at number one on the US Billboard 200 album chart on the week ending May 3, 2015, earning 228,000 album-equivalent units (214,000 copies of traditional sales), making it their third number one album on the Billboard 200 chart.
 The album was certified Gold by the RIAA on September 11, 2015.
 As of August 2016, the album has sold 672,400 copies in the United States.